quickube/piper/docs/configuration/health_check.md

 The mechanism for checking the health of Piper is:

-1. Piper set health status of all webhooks to not-healthy.
+1. Piper sets the health status of all webhooks to not healthy

-2. Piper requests ping from all the webhooks configured.
+2. Piper requests a ping from all the configured webhooks.

-3. Git Provider send ping to `/webhook` endpoint, this will set the health status to `healthy` with timeout of 5 seconds.
+3. The Git provider sends a ping to the `/webhook` endpoint, which will set the health status to `healthy` with a timeout of 5 seconds.

-4. Piper check the status of all webhooks configured.
+4. Piper checks the status of all configured webhooks.

 Therefore, the criteria for health checking are:

 1. The registered webhook exists.
-2. The webhook send a ping in 5 seconds.
+2. The webhook sends a ping within 5 seconds.